dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 ## Configuration

-EF Core logs can be accessed from any type of application through use of [LogTo](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/DbContextOptionsBuilder.cs#L135) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> --> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
+EF Core logs can be accessed from any type of application through the use of [LogTo](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/DbContextOptionsBuilder.cs#L135) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> --> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
 This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)